-Note: Some platforms may require different values, which may be higher or lower.
-For example, when detecting key misses in OpenCanopy, try increasing this value (e.g. to 10), and when detecting key stall, try decreasing this value.
-Since every platform is different, it may be prudent to check every value from 1 to 25.
+Note: Some platforms may require different values, higher or lower.
+For example, when detecting key misses in OpenCanopy try increasing this value (e.g. to 10), and when detecting key stall, try decreasing this value.
+Since every platform is different it may be reasonable to check every value from 1 to 25.